How to File a Complaint

 - A lawyer represents one party to a transaction while also the attorney for the other side.
 This is a conflict of interest and is generally prohibited unless both parties are fully aware of the situation and consent to it.

-If you believe that your lawyer has engaged in unethical conduct, download the Board's Grievance Complaint Form (PDF - 46KB).
-Once you have filled out the form, mail it to the Board’s office to start the process.
+If you believe that your lawyer has engaged in unethical conduct, download the Board's Grievance Complaint Form Fillable or (PDF).
+Once you have filled out the form, mail it to the Boards office to start the process.

 Fee Arbitration Disputes

-To start the process, download the Board’s form called a Petition for Arbitration of Fee Dispute (PDF - 58KB).
+To start the process, download the Boards form called a Petition for Arbitration of Fee Dispute).
 When completing the Petition, be sure to include the facts of the dispute and copies of supporting documentation such as bills, receipts, and correspondence relating to the dispute.
 If you wish to provide evidence by electronic means (audio tapes, etc.) you must also provide a transcript of the recording.

 No fees or other costs will be charged to anyone by the Board or Arbitration Panel for filing or hearing fee disputes.
 You may use, but should not need, a lawyer to help you complete your Petition and proceed through the fee arbitration process.